DLR-RM/stable-baselines3/docs/guide/save_format.rst

 Pros:

 - More robust to unserializable objects (one bad object does not break everything).
-- Saved file can be inspected/extracted with zip-archive explorers and by other languages.
+- Saved files can be inspected/extracted with zip-archive explorers and by other languages.

 Cons: